Skip to content

 Marriage requirements

 Denmark has one of the simplest marriage processes in Europe for international couples.
 There is no residency requirement.
-Required documents: valid passports, a certificate of marital status (proving you are single, widowed, or divorced), and birth certificates.
-Documents must be submitted to the local municipality (kommune) at least three to four weeks before the wedding.
-The municipality reviews the application and issues a marriage permission (prøvelsesattest).
-The ceremony can then be performed by a civil registrar at the town hall or an approved location.
-The entire process is straightforward, which is why Copenhagen has become Europe's most popular city for legal destination weddings.
+Required documents include valid passports, a certificate of marital status (proving you are single, widowed, or divorced), and birth certificates.
+Documents must be submitted to the local municipality (kommune) at least three to four weeks before the wedding date.
+The kommune reviews the application and issues a marriage permission (prøvelsesattest).
+The ceremony can then be performed by a civil registrar at the town hall or any approved location.
+This streamlined process is why Copenhagen has become Europe’s most popular city for legal destination weddings, particularly for international and same-sex couples.

 Venues